 Data science projects are an incredible learning tool for practicing new skills and deepening your expertise.
-Whether you want to master data analytics or need to brush up on machine learning fundamentals, a data science project is one of the best ways to gain hands-on experience and learn by trial and error.
+Whether you want to master data analytics or brush up on machine learning fundamentals, a data science project is one of the best ways to gain hands-on experience and learn by trial and error.

 So, where to begin?
 What data projects should you focus on?